SERVICING YOUR BEST INTEREST

 Jeff Kerber Pool Plastering, Inc. has invested a great deal of time and expense to develop what we believe to be the most comprehensive and best contract package in the industry.
 We will be proud to present this contract to you.
 This contract has been designed specifically to meet the strict requirements of the Contractors State License Board and to protect your interests and professionally present the information you need to make an informed decision in selecting your contractor.

-Some of the information presented here is because it is required by law, but much of the information is presented to make sure you are fully informed as a consumer.
+We believe in presenting as much information as possible to make sure you are fully informed as a consumer.
 After reviewing all the information provided, we believe that you will be confident and comfortable in choosing Jeff Kerber Pool Plastering, Inc. for your project.

 We recommend that you carefully review the entire contract to fully understand your rights as an Owner.
 There are many steps you can follow to protect your best interests, for example:

-We recommend you follow this link to read a pamphlet provided by the Contractors State License Board called "What You Should Know Before You Hire a Contractor" http://www.cslb.ca.gov/services/guides.asp#GHIRE.
+We recommend you watch the video provided by the Contractors State License Board called “Doing It Right: Hiring a Licensed Contractor.”
 Please feel free to ask your salesperson (or contact our helpful staff) any questions you may have regarding your contract or job.

 Did your contractor tell you whether he or she carries Commercial Liability Insurance?